thompsonevan/sorts/README.md

 # Selection (Brute) Sort:
 O(n^2) for average, worst, and best cases
-However it is still very slow on large datasets and is considered less effiecent then insertion sort
+However it is still very slow on large datasets and is considered less effiecent then insertion sort but better than bubble sort

 # Insertion Sort

+# Buble Sort